algorythmics/RheaPlayer/libs/readme.rst

-Folder for internal and external puredata libraries.
+this folder contains internal and external Puredata libraries.

 Internal libraries
 ..................

 pde
  Pd escher interface see: https://github.com/algorythmics/pde

 pdpp
  Pd piano player library see: https://github.com/algorythmics/pdpp

 Now included as subtrees, so no need to fetch it seprately, (but be aware to commit them after work if needed seperatly)